We work at a sustainable pace.

 This is not to say we are perfect.
 There are situations where we need to work on Friday afternoons, even nights and weekends.
 But this is not the norm.
 We strive to maintain a sustainable pace.

 As software crafters, we uphold our belief that overworking leads to bad code and wasted time.
 We make the most of our eight hour burns.
-We are modern-day endurance runners like Pheidippides.
+We are endurance runners.
 We’re in it to succeed.
 But we realize that to succeed, we must craft our code at a sustainable pace.

 We at 8th Light are principled; and this is one of the principles we follow.